anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 In unphysical cases, a specific deterministic law (e.g. relying on minimization/maximization principles) should be given.

-We need to precise the definition of our observable, because we face an ambiguity.
+Let's dismiss some ambiguities.
+For a mechanistic organization to work, it needs to be open in some sense (thermodynamically for machines).
+However, we do not choose this characteristic to be relevant because it does not differentiate MO from other types of organization.
+However, we call ressources what is outside of the organization but that is required to enable the mechanism to operate.
 Indeed, there exist infinitely many MO completing the same task with varying amount of ressources.
 Also, in the case their goal is not binary but unidimensionalized, they can be said to perform more or less efficiently (with respect to those objectives).
 In practice, MO are rarely designed to be inefficient.
-However, taking as observable the most efficient MO for a given task is still too abstract, because we cannot explicit it with certitude.
-In fact, MOs can complete the same task with or without the resorting to the same mechanism.
-Therefore, we group MOs by their mechanism, to be understood as its informal description one would give using the pinciple of parsimony (Occam's razor).
-Now, we define the efficiency of an MO as the ratio of a relevant extensive measure quantifying the realization of the *telos*, and its required amount of ressources.
-I posit a necessary condition for an MO to be qualified as efficient:
+However, naming the most efficient MO for a given task is still too abstract, because we cannot explicit it in general.
+In fact, MOs can complete the same task using different mechanism.
+Therefore, we group MOs by their mechanism, to be understood as its informal description using the pinciple of parsimony (Occam's razor).
+Now, we define the efficiency of an MO as a relevant extensive measure quantifying the realization of the *telos*, given a fixed amount of ressources.

-C6: A efficient mechanistic organisation (eMO) is the most efficient organisation realizing a given mechanism.
+C6: A productivist mechanistic organisation (pMO) is the most efficient MO realizing a given mechanism.